Zod vs TypeBox 2026: Runtime vs Compile-Time Validation

 Choose TypeBox when:

-- Performance is critical (TypeBox + Ajv is fastest)
+- Validation performance is critical — TypeBox + Ajv is the fastest option

-- You want a single schema that works at both compile time and runtime
+- You want a single schema definition that works natively at compile time and runtime without conversion

 Choose Zod when:

-- Simpler API matters more than JSON Schema compatibility
+- Simplicity matters more than JSON Schema compatibility

-- Team is already familiar with Zod's method-chain style
+- Your team is already productive with Zod's method-chain API

-Compare Zod and TypeBox package health on PkgPulse.
+Browse the full Zod package health breakdown and TypeBox package details on PkgPulse.

 See the live comparison